Master of Science in Law FAQs

 Do other law schools have this degree?

-Some other law schools have master’s programs in law, but Northwestern's MSL program is unique in that it is specifically designed for students with STEM backgrounds.
-Moreover, it is the only program in which all classes have been created specifically for the students enrolled in this degree program – courses from the JD program are not re-purposed for the MSL degree.
-Finally, many MSL classes are taught by regular Northwestern Pritzker faculty – the same faculty who teach JD students.
-These unique features differentiate Northwestern’s MSL program from master’s programs at other law schools.
+Some other law schools have legal master’s programs - they go by a variety of names, including Master of Legal Studies (MLS), Master of Studies in Law (MSL), Juris Masters (JM), Master of Science in Legal Studies (MSLS), and others.
+Northwestern's Master of Science in Law degree is unique in that it is designed for students with STEM backgrounds or those who are specifically interested in the intersection of law, business, and technology.
+Moreover, all classes in Northwestern's Master of Science in Law degree have been created specifically for the students enrolled in this particular degree program – courses from the JD program are not re-purposed for the MSL degree.
+Finally, courses in Northwestern's MSL degree are taught by regular Northwestern Pritzker faculty and a distinguished set of Northwestern adjunct professors – the same faculty who teach JD students.
+These unique features differentiate Northwestern’s legal master's degree (Master of Science in Law) from legal master’s programs at other law schools.

 What are some of the skills I will gain from MSL study?

-MSL students are introduced to a set of business and legal topics that relate to a variety of STEM disciplines.
+Northwestern's Master of Science in Law student are introduced to a set of business and legal topics that relate to a variety of STEM disciplines.
 The curriculum exposes students to patents, contracts, privacy, regulatory policy, licensing and other deals, and many other real-world concepts and processes.
 MSL students also improve their writing, presentation, quantitative, negotiations, and communication skills.
 This particular combination of integrated legal and business concepts is not available in any other program.
-When combined with the STEM skills that MSL students bring to the table, MSL graduates emerge uniquely prepared to take on a variety of interesting functions and opportunities.
+When combined with the STEM skills that many students bring to the table, MSL graduates emerge uniquely prepared to take on a variety of interesting functions and opportunities.

 I already have a job as an engineer, technology professional, or scientist; why should I get an MSL?

 Many professionals, including those who are very accomplished in their fields, find that they are limited in their careers because they don't have a deep understanding of the legal and regulatory implications of their work.
-By filling this gap and providing this missing perspective, the MSL can open the door to better job performance and to additional career advancement opportunities.
+By filling this gap and providing this missing perspective, the Master of Science in Law degree can open the door to better job performance and to additional career advancement opportunities.
 Scientists and engineers who want to branch out beyond bench and research jobs or who aspire to work in more cross-functional positions are better positioned to do so with an MSL degree.

 If I am interested in law, shouldn't I just get a JD?

 The JD is the appropriate degree for individuals who know they want to be lawyers and/or practice law.
-For those who don’t want to become a lawyer, the MSL is an ideal way to learn the essential aspects of law and regulation that relate to work in a wide variety of fields.
-The MSL has some of the best aspects of the JD – great Northwestern faculty, interesting classes, a dynamic classroom environment, and the opportunity to learn legal thinking – but it is also more streamlined and focused than a JD program.
+For those who don’t want to become a lawyer, or spend three full-time years in a JD program, the Master of Science in Law is an ideal way to learn the essential aspects of law and regulation that relate to work in a wide variety of fields.
+The MSL has some of the best aspects of the JD – great Northwestern faculty, interesting classes, a dynamic classroom environment, and the opportunity to learn legal thinking – but it is also more streamlined and practical than a JD degree.
 Upon graduation, MSL alumni often take on “intersectional” – rather than purely legal – positions.
-All that said, some MSL students find that they enjoy law study so much that they go on to pursue a JD.
+All that said, some MSL students find that they enjoy law study so much that they choose to pursue a JD degree.

 If I am interested in the business side of things, shouldn't I just get an MBA?

 An MBA is a good choice for a student who wishes to have an established business credential.
-But for students interested in an interdisciplinary approach to business study, or those wanting to develop a nuanced understanding of how legal and business matters interact with and relate to STEM fields, the MSL is a great option.
-Many MSL students come into the program with an MBA, and some go on to earn an MBA after finishing the MSL program; these students report that the MSL exposed them to topics that are essential in business and that are not generally covered in MBA programs.
+But for students interested in an interdisciplinary approach to business study, or those wanting to develop a nuanced understanding of how legal and business matters interact with each other and with STEM fields, the Master of Science in Law degree is a great option.
+Many MSL students come into the MSL program with an MBA, and some go on to earn an MBA after finishing the MSL program; these students report that the MSL exposed them to topics that are essential in business and that are not generally covered in MBA programs.

 Will this program help me if I decide to pursue a JD degree?

-Though the MSL is not specifically a pre-JD program, completion of the MSL may enhance an application for a JD and it might also provide a head start or leg up on JD study.
-MSL graduates who have pursued a JD after completing the MSL report that they are extremely well-prepared for the further study of law.
+Though the Master of Science in Law is a standalone degree that is not meant as a pre-JD program, completion of the MSL may enhance an application for a JD and it might also provide an advantage for those who go on to JD study - MSL graduates will have already taken demanding classes from JD faculty in similar subject areas to those required in a JD program.
+MSL graduates who have gone to JD programs after completing the MSL report that they are extremely well-prepared for the further study of law.

 Will classes count toward a JD if I decide to attend a JD program later on?